akemin-dayo/simject/README.md

 ### Getting Cydia Substrate to function properly with simject

+Unless you want to do it manually, you can use either `substrate.sh` or `substrate-pre10.sh` script to copy over this framework to the target runtime.

 If you use Xcode 10 (and above) and target iOS 12 (and above), you need to use [substitute](https://github.com/coolstar/substitute) instead of Cydia Substrate.

 Due to the incompatible `libstdc++` in iOS 12 simulator of Xcode 10, the Cydia Substrate binary from cycript that requires this library will not work (it will complain `/usr/lib/libstdc++.6.dylib: mach-o, but not built for iOS simulator`).
 While Cydia Substrate is not open-sourced to allow us to recompile the binary, we still have substitute as a replacement.
 You can run the following commands: